Services for Undergraduate Thesis Writers

 Thursday, October 1, 3:00 pm: Olin carrel keys must be picked up in the Library Office by this deadline.
 If a carrel key is not picked up by then, the carrel will be issued to the next person on the waiting list.

 In the Science Library there are 12 assignable carrels on the ground floor that are open workstations with lockable compartments; on the second floor there are an additional 8 closed carrels that are small rooms open at the bottom and top.
 A total of 20 students can be assigned carrels in the Science Library.

 You may apply for a carrel in the Science Library by completing a paper application.
 Also, empty SciLi carrels will be assigned after the Olin lottery on a first-come, first-served basis if there is no waiting list for them.

-Friday, October 4 4:00 pm: SciLi carrel keys must be picked up by this deadline.
-If a carrel key is not picked up by then, the carrel will be reassigned.
+Wednesday, October 7 4:00 pm: SciLi carrel keys must be picked up by this deadline or the carrel will be reassigned.